You Don't Know Me (Jax Jones song)

-"You Don't Know Me" is a song by English DJ and record producer Jax Jones featuring vocals from singer Raye.
+"You Don't Know Me" is a song by English DJ and record producer Jax Jones featuring vocals from English singer-songwriter Raye.
 The song, sampling the bassline of M.A.N.D.Y. vs. Booka Shade's 2005 hit "Body Language", was released as a digital download in the United Kingdom on 9 December 2016, through Polydor Records in the United Kingdom.
 The song peaked at number three on the UK Singles Chart.

 Music video

 A lyric and audio video to accompany the release of "You Don't Know Me" was first released on YouTube on 8 December 2016, through Jax Jones's official YouTube account.
 A live version of the song was also uploaded and grime MC Stormzy makes a cameo appearance.